godotengine/godot-docs/classes/class_os.rst

 +-----------+-----------------------------------+

 If ``true`` and ``vsync_enabled`` is true, the operating system's window compositor will be used for vsync when the compositor is enabled and the game is in windowed mode.

+**Note:** This option is experimental and meant to alleviate stutter experienced by some users.
+However, some users have experienced a Vsync framerate halving (e.g. from 60 FPS to 30 FPS) when using it.

+**Note:** This property is only implemented on Windows.

 ----